ragardner/tktrees/DOCUMENTATION.md

 The default save format is .xlsx.

+Save writes a new workbook.
+It does not open the old Excel file and update it.
+If you save over an existing .xlsx, the whole file is replaced.
+Other sheets, charts, macros, pictures and anything else that was in that file are gone.
+Only what TkTrees writes remains.

 When saving .xlsx files you can also save program data to keep your changelog, row heights, column widths, formatting, validation, treeview ID order and more.
+That is stored on a sheet named program_data.

-When loading a file saved with program data the sheet and changelog in the program data, not the visible sheet, will take precedent.
+When loading a file saved with program data the sheet and changelog in the program data, not the visible sheet, will take precedence.
 This means any edits in the viewable sheet will not be loaded.

 To disable saving with program data go to File -> Settings -> xlsx save options -> Save with app data.

-If choosing to save program data any sheet named "program_data" will be overwritten when saving a workbook.

-You can also save a viewable changelog sheet.
-Sheets with "Changelog" in their name will be overwritten when this option is chosen.

-When saving .xlsx files you can also save the flattened format of the currently viewed hierarchy any sheets with "flattened" in their name will be overwritten.
+You can also add a viewable changelog sheet, a tree sheet, and a flattened sheet for the currently viewed hierarchy.
 If viewing all hierarchies when saving then the first hierarchy will be saved.

-When comparing or merging if the workbook contains program data then it will take precedent, else a sheet will need to be selected to load data.
+When comparing or merging if the workbook contains program data then it will take precedence, else a sheet will need to be selected to load data.

 ---